 As you plan for your retirement in New York, an annuity can be a great addition to your financial portfolio.

-While New York is not generally considered a tax-friendly state, it provides greater protection for annuity buyers compared with most states.
+While New York is not generally considered tax-friendly, it provides greater protection for annuity buyers compared to most states.
 This impacts the products that can be sold, their benefits to consumers and the companies that sell them.

 If you live in New York, or you plan to move to the state soon, it’s important to consider the state-specific rules that can impact your annuity.